-With recent impact-fee increases, builders in Pasco are finding it hard to sell this county as a low-cost option to the rest of the Tampa Bay area, Costanza said.
+With recent impact-fee increases, builders in Pasco are finding it hard to sell this

 Impact-fee increases put a particular squeeze on middle-income buyers by making their houses proportionately more expensive than higher-end homes, Costanza said.
 He remains hopeful the market will remain steady this year.